Buy One, Get One 50% OFF Eyeglasses

 Crossed eyes

-A lazy eye, in which one eye is weaker than the other and thus doesn't focus or develop as well.
+A lazy eye.
 This can be successfully treated, especially when caught early.

 Pediatric eye exams are important for evaluating whether your child needs glasses or if they have any eye health issues that need addressing.
 If the eye doctor thinks additional visits are needed, they will let you know and explain any next steps.
 In many cases, however, you'll simply schedule the next eye examination check-up.
 Hopefully, this will put your child on good footing for a lifetime of productive eye visits and good eye health.